drmcknight/drmcknight.github.io/_posts/2018-08-10-cobalt-curses-aspnet-mvc-platform.md

 * MSSQL
 * LINQ 2 SQL with custom extensions
 * Test coverage < 1%
+* Roughly 500,000 lines of code (about half generated with custom model generation templates)
+* Overly-specific CSS
 * 1 repository with hundreds of branches
     * Some branches contained a totally different set of applications.
 Merges were fun.
 * Little documentation